 A. Go to the Residential Builders website at http://www.llr.state.sc.us/POL/ResidentialBuilders/index.asp?file=pub.htm .
 Click on http://www.llr.state.sc.us/POL/ResidentialBuilders/PDF/Residential%20Plumbing%20License%20.pdf and print the application form or http://www.llr.state.sc.us/POL/ResidentialBuilders/index.asp?file=Online/PlumbersInstructions.htm for the online app or contact the Residential Builders Commission at 803-896-4696 and request an application form be mailed to you.

 Q. Once I have my SC Residential Plumbing Contractor application what is my next step?

-A. Submit a completed Residential Plumbing application form to the Residential Builders Commission along with "documentation” of one year of work experience (Section "C” of the application form) and a $100.00 application processing fee (certified check or money order) made payable to LR-Residential Builders Commission.
+A. Submit the completed Residential Specialty Plumbing Contractor application form to the Residential Builders Commission, a photocopy of your current driver’s license and social security card and the $100.00 application processing fee (certified check or money order) made payable to LLR-Residential Builders Commission.

 Q. How long will it take to process my Residential Plumbing Contractor application?

 A. All Residential Plumbing applications will be reviewed by the Residential Builders Commission staff for accuracy and completeness within seven (7) to ten (10) business days, please allow this time before checking the status of your application online at our website https://verify.llronline.com .
 Click on the Online Services link and enter the requested information.
 Any application that is incomplete or the social security number is not provided or it is incorrect will not be processed until all requirements are submitted.

 Q. Once my Residential Plumbing Contractor application is approved, what do I do next?